fabanc/pyvoronoi/README.md

 * GetPointsOnSegments: this function returns the list of indexes of all the input points located anywhere on a segment.
 Segments end points are disregarded.
 * GetDegenerateSegments: this function returns the list of indexes of all degenerate segments.
 Degenerate segments use the same coordinates for their first and last point.
-* GetIntersectingSegments: this function returns the list of indexes of all the segments that intersect another segment
+* GetIntersectingSegments: this function returns the list of indexes of all the segments that intersect another segment.
+Intersections between segments at endpoints only are disregarded.

 Those function are can be handy if you are using a factor greater than 1 since the code validates the data after the factor has been applied.
 In other words, the coordinates tested are the coordinates used to solve the Voronoi problem.